 In quantum physics, a virtual state is a very short-lived, unobservable quantum state.
 In many quantum processes a virtual state is an intermediate state, sometimes described as “imaginary” in a multi-step process that mediates otherwise forbidden transitions.
 Such is the state of the universe before the actualization of dimensional realities.

 The first step in actualizing an outside world is the creation of dimensional awareness.
 The first dimension has no time and space.
 It is simply a point that exists everywhere and nowhere simultaneously, as there is no time nor space nor observer with which to measure and define it.
+It cannot react until it is duplicated and reacts to movement and touch,

 It is through the ‘observation’ of itself, perhaps by touch, that a point becomes a line.
 This second dimension is the birth of the finite.
 It creates a process of a beginning and an ending.
 It creates an observed, closed system.

 The only way a point can be influenced by itself is to clone itself into many points, all of which are the same point, and then move in a curved line that comes back to its beginning location.
 This creates a closed, circular system or orbit.
-Only at this moment is there is an inside and an outside.
+Only at this moment is there an inside and an outside.
 What is inside is virtual energy and empty, unused fields of possibility.
 What is outside is the undifferentiated awareness of the zero dimension.

 With the third dimension, we have the birth of the unconscious mind from the formless, undifferentiated primal awareness.
 This awareness unconsciously observes the two-dimensional closed circle from above and adds the dimension of height to the width and length of the two-dimensional circle, creating what appears to be a sphere by the act of awareness observing a circle from above in three dimensions.